 I’m assuming most of the people cautious about going alone are American?
 It seems characteristic of my US friends to be scared of overseas countries – and I don’t mean that in a condescending way, it’s just something I’ve noticed about my besties in Colorado.
 Most of my friends as well as myself have travelled both in Australia and overseas alone before.

 Anyway, I prefer travelling alone, as I usually am travelling to meet friends who live overseas anyway.
 I often go to cities where I don’t know anybody though and still have a great time.
 Staying in hostels helps, as does couchsurfing.
-The only city where I’ve wished I’d had somebody with me was Paris, but that’s definitely an anomaly.posted 11 months ago
+The only city where I’ve wished I’d had somebody with me was Paris, but that’s definitely an anomaly.posted over 1 year ago